asithishantha/Sakura_Science_Japan_Tour_2019_December/README.md

 19.00       |  Dinner  & Go back to the hotel
          Dinner  & Go back to the hotel
  <br />
+         Dinner  & Go back to the hotel
+         Dinner  & Go back to the hotel

 <br />